terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/projects/addons/overview.md

 ### Dependencies

 The framework automatically handles addon dependencies, deploying required dependencies and validating their configuration.
+Direct dependencies are determined from the catalog version metadata (`SolutionInfo.Dependencies`), and transitive-only relationships are pruned when building expected trees.

 ### Hooks